michael-ferzli/430LProject/README.md

 Flask: a web framework used to create the backend
-JavaFX: a software platform used to create the desktop frontend React.js: a JavaScript library used to create the website frontend Chart.js: a JavaScript library used to create the graph displaying the history of the exchange rate values over time.
+JavaFX: a software platform used to create the desktop frontend React.js: a JavaScript library used to create the website frontend